Diabetes Mellitus Type 2 In Children

 What increases my child's risk of diabetes mellitus type 2?

-Your child has a higher risk of type 2 diabetes if he weighs more than his caregiver suggests, and at least 2 of the following are true:
+Your child has a higher risk of type 2 diabetes if he is overweight, and at least 2 of the following are true:

 - Your child's mother has diabetes, or had diabetes while she was pregnant.

-- Someone else in the family has type 2 diabetes.
+- A member of your child's family has type 2 diabetes.

 - Your child is Native American, African American, Latino, Asian American or Pacific Islander.